+- Start at the UNICON Main Menu and make the following selections:

+- ○ Manage Services

-♀ Print Services
+- ➡ Print Services

-Manage NetWare-to-UNIX Printing Configure UNIX Printers
+- Manage NetWare-to-UNIX Printing

+- Configure UNIX Printers

-The utility displays the UNIX Printer Information list described in "UNIX Printer Information List" on page 176.
+The utility displays the UNIX Printer Information list described in "UNIX Printer Information List" on page 170.

-2. Highlight the printer you want to remove and press <Delete>.
+2. Highlight the printer you want to remove and press Delete.